syncfusion-content/maui-docs/MAUI/Polar-Charts/Axis/Gridlines.md

 ## Minor Grid Lines

-Minor gridlines will be added automatically when the small tick lines is defined and using the [MinorTicksPerInterval]() property of chart axis.
+Minor gridlines will be added automatically when the small tick lines is defined and using the [MinorTicksPerInterval]() property of the chart axis.
 The visibility of the minor gridlines can be controlled using the [ShowMinorGridLines]() property.
 The default value of [ShowMinorGridLines]() is `true`.

 {% tabs %}